 Did you know Germany has over 51 show caves for you to explore?
 Show caves are determined as any cavity under the earth’s surface that is equipped with lights and can be walked through, and Germany boasts some of the most beautiful show caves in the world.

-More than half of Germany’s show caves are dripstone caves and ice caves.
-A style of cave formation where large stalactites formed from rainwater hang from the ceiling.
+More than half of Germany’s show caves are dripstone and ice caves—a style of cave formation where large stalactites formed from rainwater hang from the ceiling.

 His widow took over and finished the project.
-Removing over 7,000 square meters of debris and rubble in the process.
+She was removing over 7,000 square meters of debris and rubble in the process.
 Named after its founder, Rheinhold Goetz, Goetz Cave is now one of Germany’s most impressive show caves.

 - Best Caves in Germany to Visit